bhavitsharma/aoc-solutions/README.md

 - Maybe it's time to learn Monads.
 - YAY, Learnt State Monad and solved dynamic programming using haskell.
 P21.
 - State Monads are so beautiful.
+- One of the pain points while using lists/arrays is that I don't an efficient or a trivial way to do them.
+- Moreover, traversing 2d arrays and stuff were too easy in C++.
+In Haskell, it's just a pain.
+Maybe $ Missing Something obvious.